Operation Density: Background

 The 2006 Lebanon War began when Hezbollah captured two Israeli soldiers.
-As result of this, a forum gathered in the Israeli army HQ in Tel Aviv, about the possible responses to the attack.
-One suggestion was the launch of "Operation Density", an air strike with the purpose of destroying the long range rocket capability of Hezbollah.
-After long discussion, the Israeli cabinet approved the operation.
+As a result of this, a forum was gathered in the Israeli army HQ in Tel Aviv, about the possible responses to the attack.
+One suggestion was the launch of "Operation Density", an air strike with the purpose of destroying the long-range rocket capability of Hezbollah.
+After a long discussion, the Israeli cabinet approved the operation.